 (B) Complete contract data, including number, date, estimated day of completion of performance, general description of supplies or services procured, dollar amount, status of performance and payment, urgency of requirements and availability of the supplies or services from other sources;

-(C) A summary of the reported information concerning the suspected violation, with names and addresses, dates and references to documentary evidence available.
+© A summary of the reported information concerning the suspected violation, with names and addresses, dates and references to documentary evidence available.

 (iii) Contracting personnel will cooperate fully with Army CID personnel, the organization’s PFA and the Chief of the Army Procurement Fraud Branch and preserve any documentary evidence and exhibits.